HomeBlog Home

 3. Use sheet rocking tape to cover seams, then mud over seams and any screw head

-4. If you plan to paint, make sure you sand where the mud was placed.
+4. If you plan to paint, sand where the mud was placed.

-This is a very easy step.
+This is a straightforward step.
 However, it is essential to take your time and be precise because you will eventually see results.

 8. Install the Ceiling

-Now that your walls are finished, you will need to work on the ceiling.
+Now that your walls are finished, you must work on the ceiling.
 You can opt to leave your ceiling unfinished.
 However, you may experience noise or some insulation issues in the long run.

 If you want to install ceilings, you have a lot of different choices.
 Here are some of the most common choices to choose from: